KazanderDad/agent-context-seed-files/agent-context-mandatory/workflow.md

 ## 3. Lint and Test

 ### Post-code automated tasks
+Before committing:
+- run `pnpm build` from the repository root to ensure type safety and catch any runtime compile errors.
-Before committing, run `pnpm test` from the repository root.
+- run `pnpm test` from the repository root.
 The script currently prints a placeholder message but acts as a sanity check.

 ```bash
 pnpm env:sync           # update .env.example